FIFA 20 best formation: 5 great tried-and-tested systems explained

 For… those who like to adapt.

-Wingers are back, baby!
-The early days of FIFA 20 have been filled with full-backs being left on their backsides thanks to the increased effectiveness of dribbling one-on-one.
+A classic formation returns.
+FIFA 20 has been filled with full-backs being left on their backsides thanks to the increased effectiveness of dribbling one-on-one.
 EA may yet still balance it in future updates, but for now make use of your wide players with 4-2-3-1 Wide – which just gets the edge over its Narrow counterpart.

 Things to consider: 4-2-3-1 Wide works so well because it has the potential to transform into other tide-turning tactics, depending on your Player Instructions.
 Don’t be afraid to experiment – turn things into a lopsided 4-3-3 to overload one side of the pitch, or tighten things up to what is effectively a 4-4-1-1 if you want to see out a narrow lead.

 What to avoid: Slow wingers.
-Anything below 70 pace isn’t worth considering here.
-The two wingers have to be the focal point of your attacks – especially as you’re only playing one up top.
+Anything below 70 pace shouldn't be in your squad.
+The two wingers have to be the focal point of your attacks – especially as you’re only playing one striker.
 A lethargic wide player, particularly one with low stamina, isn’t going to cut it here.

-Player instructions and game plans: Your two CDMs needn’t remain static all game here.
+Player instructions and game plans: Your two CDMs don't need to sit back all game.
 Utilise one as a pivot by adding the following instructions – Defensive Behaviour: Balanced; Attacking Support: Get Forward; Interceptions: Aggressive.
 Be prepared to substitute if necessary.
 They won’t often last the full 90, but it’s well worth it for the penetrating runs from midfield.
 The AI are far more on the ball in that regard this year – pun absolutely intended.

 For… getting back to basics.

-4-3-3 is the best formation for practically everyone, from those who haven’t kicked a (virtual) ball in anger in years, right through to dyed-in-the-wool FIFA fanatics.
-There’s a solid base in midfield, potential for counter-attacks on the wing, and nothing fancy at the back.
+4-3-3 is the best formation for practically everyone.
+If you haven’t kicked a (virtual) ball in anger in years or a dyed-in-the-wool FIFA fanatic, it gives you everything you would want from a formation.
+There’s a solid base in midfield, potential for counter-attacks on the wing, and a solid base at the back.
 But with five different variations on offer, which is the best?
 Here’s why you should follow Arsenal’s lead and rely on Holding…

-Things to consider: There’s a reason why the Holding version of 4-3-3 comes up trumps compared to the others.
-‘Flat’ can lead to a bunched-up, leggy midfield if you have two (or more) similar players with stamina-sapping work rates; Defend is far too negative; the False 9 option is tempting but FIFA hasn’t quite figured out how to code that specialist role; Attack is, well... too attacking.
+Things to consider: There’s a reason why the Holding version of 4-3-3 is the one to go for.
+‘Flat’ can lead to a bunched-up, leggy midfield if you have two (or more) similar players with stamina-sapping work rates; Defend is far too negative and leaves you with few options up the pitch; the False 9 option is tempting but FIFA hasn’t quite figured out how to translate that specialist role into the game; Attack will leave your defense far too exposed.
 Holding is a happy medium – the defensive midfielder shields everything, and you’re free to play in the knowledge that you won’t be caught out too often.

 What to avoid: Of all the formations on offer, 4-3-3 Holding is one of the few that works straight out of the box with minimal fuss.
 It can be tempting to tinker, though you don’t actually need to here.
-Avoid tinkering and keep things (mostly) as is, with just one trip to the menus required, as you’ll soon see.
+Avoid messing with what works and keep things (mostly) as is, with just one trip to the menus required, as you’ll soon see.

 For… beating your opponents into the middle of next week.